secretstartups/handbook/people-group/learning-and-development/gitlab-learn/contribute/team-member-contributions/index.html.md

 1. Read [interactive learning handbook page](https://about.gitlab.com/handbook/people-group/learning-and-development/interactive-learning/) to understand how handbook first learning content is created for GitLab Learn.
 1. Review an [example](/handbook/people-group/learning-and-development/interactive-learning/#handbook-first-course-example) of handbook first learning content in GitLab Learn using an Articulate 360 course
-1. Watch this [interview with Sid](/handbook/people-group/learning-and-development/#handbook-first-training-content) discussing the organiation of handbook first learning content in the GitLab hanndbook
+1. Watch this [interview with Sid](/handbook/people-group/learning-and-development/#handbook-first-training-content) discussing the organization of handbook first learning content in the GitLab handbook
 1. Knowledge Assessment